UK broadband users are being urged to be vigilant after a rise in phone scams from fraudsters claiming to be from ‘BT Openreach’.

 The ‘specialist software’ is nothing more than a ruse to get the user to download malware or keylogging software that will record and monitor every single keystroke they make.
 The hackers can then gain access to their login details, passwords and sensitive financial information.

 There has been a massive rise in these types of scams and a recent survey from Comparitech found that one in three UK landlines has been targeted by scammers impersonating BT.
-It also found that one victim was even conned out of £34,000 from their bank.
+It also found that one victim had £34,000 cleared out of their bank account.

 Clearly, it’s become a lucrative business and the crooks are using every tool at their disposal to make their scams seem as convincing as possible.

 One of the main ways they will make their call appear genuine is by using a tactic known as ‘number spoofing’.
-Using sophisticated technology, the fraudsters can alter the phone number from which they are calling so that it matches the official telephone number of the victim’s telecoms provider or bank.
+Using sophisticated technology, the fraudsters can alter the phone number from which they're calling from so that it matches the official telephone number of the victim’s telecoms provider or bank.

 Another tactic is to play background noise, so it sounds like the call is being made from a call centre or busy office environment.
 The ultimate aim is to create a sense of urgency to pressurise the victim into taking immediate action.